 Supreme Commander 2 is not only a sequel to 2007’s Supreme Commander but also a spiritual successor to Total Annihilation from 1997.
 Given its lengthy legacy, it would have been easy for Supreme Commander 2 to rest on the laurels of its forebears.
 Luckily, all the iteration honed it into a tight and polished experience that continues to be the high point for the mech-based RTS.

 These days it can be tough for robot games fans looking for immersive simulation.
 The last proper numbered MechWarrior game, MechWarrior 4, released way back in 2002, and there aren’t a ton of contemporary choices to make up for it.
-There’s light at the end of the tunnel, though, as the MechWarrior 5 release date is later on this year.
+There’s light at the end of the tunnel, though, as the MechWarrior 5 release date is coming up later on this year.
 Until then, however, 2013’s MechWarrior Online is likely to be the next-best option for those seeking slower, more deliberate mech combat.

 It’s not an easy-to-approach game, and being free-to-play comes with its own slew of expectations to overcome, but there’s no denying the faithfulness to the tried and true MechWarrior gameplay.
 There’s a lot to keep track of, like your system’s heat levels and how far you can turn your mech’s torso – standard MechWarrior fare.
 For purists, playing exclusively online may not be the ideal MechWarrior experience, but the solid combat and deep customisation options are sure to go far in holding you over until something better comes along.